denniswalker/tunnelgraf/README.md

 In the above example pytunnels opens nested ssh tunnels for the primary, secondary, and tertiary bastion hosts.
 It then connects to the final 3 endpoints through the tertiary endpoint.

+## Configuration Precedence

+Configuration data is merged from three data sources with the following precedence.

+1. The yml file data has the top priority.
+2. The ssh config file has the next priority.
+3. Data from Lastpass has the last priority.

+An example scenario where credential come from lastpass, the host comes from the ssh config even though it is also in lastpass, and the port is overridden in the yml file.

+Separately, if an sshkey file is specified, it takes priority over the password.